Drinking Urine Is The New Health Trend—But Is It Good For You?

 So what is urotherapy exactly?

-"In TCM (Traditional Chinese Medicine), there is a theory that eating a similar substance in which you are looking to heal is good for you," explains Simone Wan, a licensed acupuncturist.
+"In Traditional Chinese Medicine (TCM), there is a theory that eating a similar substance in which you are looking to heal is good for you," explains Simone Wan, a licensed acupuncturist.
 "For instance, eating liver is good for your liver, eating meat is good for your muscles, eating tripe is good for your stomach, etc. In fact, a popular thyroid medication is made of desiccated porcine (pig) thyroid.
 So in theory, urine, a substance that is stored in the kidneys and excreted through the urinary tract, may help the kidneys if they are lacking certain nutrients.
 According to some TCM practitioners, small amounts of urine can be purifying, clear up excess mucus, and can act as an antiseptic."

-So does it have merit in the modern world?
+But does it have merit in the modern world?

-"I think that small amounts of urine therapy may not be harmful because, if you don't have an infection, urine is largely sterile," says Dr. Shah.
+"I think that small amounts of urine therapy may not be harmful because, if you don't have an infection, urine is largely sterile," says Shah.
 "It can contain hormones such as DHEA and urea and theoretically may help with infections."

-Dr. Taz, a Western doctor who uses Traditional Chinese Medicine in her practice, doesn't prescribe drinking urine now, but she does see its potential in the future.
+Taz Bhatia, M.D., an integrative medicine doctor who uses Traditional Chinese Medicine in her practice, doesn't prescribe drinking urine now, but she does see its potential in the future.
 "While most of urine is water, waste, and urea, I still cannot recommend this as a viable alternative to the many diseases it is touted to cure," she says.
 "We have more waste in our systems today than we did thousands of years ago.
 Because urine may still have some antiviral or antibacterial properties, or beneficial nutrients or chemicals that may be helpful in healing disease, I can see a future for urotherapy, where the waste is filtered and we're left with just the positive properties.
 This is very similar to what we're doing with fecal transplants today."

 Perhaps most importantly, many of the positive elements of urine can be found more easily, safely, and deliciously elsewhere, in foods like bone broth and mineral salts.
-If you're going to partake in a questionably beneficial wellness trend, there are plenty of other (decidedly tastier) ones to choose from.
+If you're going to partake in a questionably beneficial health trend, there are plenty of other (decidedly tastier) ones to choose from.